Scientific Revolution: Philosophiæ Naturalis Principia Mathematica

+The Principia was published on 5 July 1687 with encouragement and financial help from Halley.
+He used the Latin word gravitas (weight) for the effect that would become known as gravity and defined the law of universal gravitation.
+Newton's postulate of an invisible force able to act over vast distances led to him being criticised for introducing "occult agencies" into science.
+Later, in the second edition of the Principia (1713), Newton firmly rejected such criticisms in a concluding "General Scholium," writing that it was enough that the phenomena implied a gravitational attraction, as they did; but they did not so far indicate its cause, and it was both unnecessary and improper to frame hypotheses of things that were not implied by the phenomena.
+(Here Newton used what became his famous expression "hypotheses non fingo").

+By deriving Kepler's laws of planetary motion from his mathematical description of gravity, and then using the same principles to account for the trajectories of comets, the tides, the precession of the equinoxes, and other phenomena, Newton removed the last doubts about the validity of the heliocentric model of the cosmos.
+This work also demonstrated that the motion of objects on Earth and of celestial bodies could be described by the same principles.
+His prediction that the Earth should be shaped as an oblate spheroid was later vindicated by other scientists.
+His laws of motion were to be the solid foundation of mechanics; his law of universal gravitation combined terrestrial and celestial mechanics into one great system that seemed to be able to describe the whole world in mathematical formulae, dominating scientists' view of the physical universe for the next three centuries.

 Scientific method

 Under the scientific method as conceived in the 17th century, natural and artificial circumstances were set aside as a research tradition of systematic experimentation was slowly accepted by the scientific community.
 The philosophy of using an inductive and mathematical approach to obtain knowledge—to abandon assumption and to attempt to observe with an open mind was championed by René Descartes, Galileo, and Bacon—in contrast with the earlier, Aristotelian approach of deduction, by which analysis of known facts produced further understanding.
 In practice, many scientists and philosophers believed that a healthy mix of both was needed—the willingness to question assumptions, yet also to interpret observations assumed to have some degree of validity.

 By the end of the Scientific Revolution, the qualitative world of book-reading philosophers had been changed into a mechanical, mathematical world to be known through experimental research.
 Though it is certainly not true that Newtonian science was like modern science in all respects, it conceptually resembled ours in many ways.
 Many of the hallmarks of modern science, especially with regard to its institutionalization and professionalization, did not become standard until the mid-19th century.